levolak/cartogis-portfolio/.ipynb_checkpoints/portfolio_cartogis-checkpoint.md

     </style>
 </head>
 <body>
-    <h1>This is the portfolio page of the Helsinki University Cartogis course made by Lauri Levomäki</h1>
+    <h1>This is the portfolio page for the Helsinki University Cartogis course made by Lauri Levomäki</h1>

     <h3>In this page, you can see some maps made during the course, and the storytelling section about air quality in Helsinki, Finland.</h3>